Siren (mythology): Odyssey

 Odysseus was curious as to what the sirens sang to him, and so, on the advice of Circe, he had all of his sailors plug their ears with beeswax and tie him to the mast.
 He ordered his men to leave him tied tightly to the mast, no matter how much he might beg.
-When he heard their beautiful song, he ordered the sailors to untie him but they bound him tighter.
-When they had passed out of earshot, Odysseus demonstrated with his frowns to be released.
+When he heard their beautiful song, he signaled with his frowns for the sailors to untie him but they bound him tighter.
+When they had passed out of earshot, his men released him.
 Some post-Homeric authors state that the sirens were fated to die if someone heard their singing and escaped them, and that after Odysseus passed by they therefore flung themselves into the water and perished.

 Pliny

 The first-century Roman historian Pliny the Elder discounted sirens as a pure fable, "although Dinon, the father of Clearchus, a celebrated writer, asserts that they exist in India, and that they charm men by their song, and, having first lulled them to sleep, tear them to pieces."